dilipthelip/Spring_AOP/README.md

 	}
 }

+CGLIB vs Dynamic Proxies:
+Check the below classed to understand.
+DemoClassImpl
+DemoClass
+DemoClassTest

+### How proxies are implemented ?

+**CGLIB:**
+Subclasses dynamically create subclass.
+Subclass implements proxy.

+**Dynamic proxy:**
+Feature of the JDK.
+For Interfaces only.

+**Usage of CGLIB:**
+If no interfaxce is implemented.
+if proxy target class is set to true.

+If a interface is available then JDK dynamic proxies will create proxy only for the Interface.
+If you do not have interface that have the method declared in it then
+this will fail.

+Fix in this case:
+Use CGLIB instead of JDK dynamic proxy.
+Set the attribute @EnableAspectJAutoProxy(proxyTargetClass=true) to force Spring to use CGLIB instead of Dynamic proxy.

+### Limitation of AOP Proxy model:
+Works only on public methods.
+No private or protected methods.
+Works only on methods from outside.
+We cannot use Spring AOP without spring dependency injection.

 SimpleAspectConfiguration -> This class acts as a Spring base class to create the Spring Beans by scanning the package.